 The study offer must be accepted within two weeks after the notification of the application result.
 The deadline to accept will be stated in the email confirming the admission offer.

 If accepted, you will receive information about housing, residence permits and visas.

 The semester starts in mid-August.

 If you are offered admission but are unable to start your studies this year, you may in some cases apply for a deferment of your study offer.

 1 November: Opening of the application portal

-15 March: Deadline for submission of test results
+15 February: Application deadline, including submission of test results

 10 August: Deadline to apply for deferment